Canon eos 6D vs Nikon D750 Comparison:

 Despite being withdrawn, the 6D and the D750 are often available in used condition on eBay.

-The Canon 6D Mark II took the place of the Canon 6D, and the Nikon D780 followed the Nikon D750.
+The Canon 6D Mark II replaced the Canon 6D, and the Nikon D780 followed the Nikon D750.

 You can find more details on the features and functionality of the 6D and D750, respectively.